This is a massive list of little SEO for ecommerce tips.

 - Add alt-text to your images.
 Make them relevant to the keywords you want to rank for.
 But also keep in mind that people with visual impairments will use alt-text to help make purchasing decisions.

-- Add social media share buttons to your product pages and checkout confirmation to earn some free publicity and social signals.
+- Add social media share buttons to your product pages and checkout confirmation to earn some free publicity.

 - Design an optimal user experience.
 Almost every Google algorithm update centers on preferring sites that are giving users exactly what they are looking for.